yegor256/blog/_drafts/_bigotry.md

 [Kim Jong-un](https://en.wikipedia.org/wiki/Kim_Jong-un)?

 According to the logic in their email, they would also cancel my talk.
-They would cancel all talks coming from muslims, mormons, communists, orthodox christians, and many others, who are not quiet and tolerant liberals, preferably without any social or political views?
+They would cancel all talks coming from Muslims, Mormons, communists, Orthodox Christians, and many others, who are not quiet and tolerant liberals, preferably without any social or political views?
 They would also never play chess with Kasparov, drive Ford cars, and live